ravinsinghd/ravinsinghd.github.io/_posts/2021-07-10-rust-variables.markdown

 }
 ```

 In the above program we are parse the string value to integer and assign the value to the same variable.
-But the difference is since we are updating the mutable variable value also we use the **let** keyword again.
+But the difference is, since we are updating the mutable variable value, we also use the **let** keyword again.
 When you use the **let** keyword again in the variable which already exist Rust effectively create new variable in the memory with the same name and remove the existing one from memory.
 Since we are creating entirely new variable we can change the data type as well.
-That is why we are able to assign the integer value to the variable which declared as string type first.It will be useful feature for reuse the variable without declaring new variable.
+That is why we are able to assign the integer value to the variable which was declared as string type at the start.
+Thus turning out to be a useful feature to reuse a variable without declaring a new one.

 Next post will dive deeper into Rust data types.Also this rust series available as video in my [YouTube channel](https://www.youtube.com/channel/UC4w12aiYyyYGqFzIkBlHlBQ).